katholiek-onderwijs-vlaanderen/sri4node/README.md

 # About

-An implementtation of SRI (Standard ROA Interface).
+An implementation of SRI (Standard ROA Interface).
 SRI is a set of standards to make RESTful interfaces.
 It specifies how resources are accesses, queried, updated, deleted.
 More information can [be found here](https://docs.google.com/document/d/1KY-VV_AUJXxkMYrMwVFmyN4yIqil4zx4sKeV_RJFRnU/pub).